A Guide to a Pampered Pregnancy

 That advice definitely applies to most spa services.
 If you did something before you were pregnant that helps you deal with the daily stress of life and work, be it going to the salon or drinking diet soda, then don’t alter that pattern just because you’re pregnant.

-Women should always check with the doctors if they have a specific condition, but here are the basics of spas do’s and don’ts if you’re expecting.
+Women should always check with the doctors if they have a specific condition, but here are the basics of spa do’s and don’ts if you’re expecting.

-Manicures and Pedicures — Nail treatments are definitely fine.
-Just as you should be careful when you’re not expecting, you should make sure you are patronizing a salon that properly sterilizes their equipment.
+Nail treatments are definitely fine.
+Just as you should be careful when you’re not expecting, you should ensure you patronize a salon that properly sterilizes its equipment.
 Hepatitis B and nail fungus should be a concern at any time, so make sure to ask about sterilization techniques.